 The reason baobab works so well as an energy booster is thanks to it’s exceptionally high content of vitamin C and potassium.
 Vitamin C plays an essential part in the transportation of L-carnitine to the mitochondria, our ‘energy production’ cells, whilst potassium is required for nerve signal transmission, helping this cellular energy flow to the brain and muscles.

 Try dissolving a teaspoon of baobab powder in a glass of water and sip throughout the day for sustained energy.
 It’s the fruity equivalent of a vitamin IV hooked up to your arm.

 Alternatively, you can check out our SUSTAIN Baobab and Blueberry which is our plant based BCAA powder that is great for reducing muscle breakdown and recovering faster after a workout!

 If it was good enough for some of the greatest Chinese Emperors and Kings of all time, it’s probably going to work for you, too.

-B vitamins play an essential role in energy production.
-This is no secret: take one look at the ‘energy drinks’ on the shelves at your local supermarket and you’ll often find B vitamins as the star of the show.
+B12 vitamins play an essential role in energy production.
+This is no secret: take one look at the ‘energy drinks’ on the shelves at your local supermarket and you’ll often find B12 vitamins as the star of the show.
 If you set aside the sugars, sweeteners and artificial flavourings, they're actually on to something.

 The best way to ensure you are getting an adequate supply of B vitamins is by eating a varied and balanced diet.
 Dark green vegetables, nuts, seeds, and potatoes are good sources of multiple B vitamins.
-For a little extra support, you can also try a high quality B complex supplement.
+For a little extra support, you can also try our high quality B12 supplement.